Engee documentation

 Details

-Specify the frequencies at which you want to set the frequency characteristics of the antenna and acoustic element as a vector of rows 1 to with increasing real values.
+Specify the frequencies at which it is necessary to set the frequency characteristics of the antenna and the acoustic element, in the form of a vector of lines 1 to with increasing real values.
 The antenna or acoustic element has no response outside the frequency range specified by the minimum and maximum elements of this vector.

 Dependencies

-To enable this parameter, set the Element type parameters to Custom Antenna or Custom Microphone.
-Use Frequency responses (dB) to specify the responses at these frequencies.
+To enable this option, set the Element type parameter to Custom Antenna or `Custom Microphone'.
+Use Frequency responses (dB) to set responses at these frequencies.

 Frequency units